 Clogged Vent Stacks: Your plumbing ventilation system can become blocked by debris or animal nests, forcing gases back into your home.

-Biofilm Buildup: Bacteria feeding on organic matter in your pipes create a slimy layer called biofilm, which produces unpleasant odors.
+Biofilm Buildup: Bacteria feeding on organic matter in your pipes create a slimy layer called biofilm, which produces unpleasant odours.

-Sewer Line Problems: Damaged or blocked sewer lines can cause system-wide odor issues.
+Sewer Line Problems: Damaged or blocked sewer lines can cause system-wide odour issues.

 Health and Safety Concerns

-Drain odors aren’t just unpleasant – they can indicate serious problems:
+Drain odours aren’t just unpleasant – they can indicate serious problems:

 - Sewer gases contain toxic compounds that can cause health issues

-- Mold and mildew growth can trigger respiratory problems
+- Mould and mildew growth can trigger respiratory problems

 - Persistent moisture from leaks can damage your home’s structure

-- Bad odors could signal dangerous sewer line problems
+- Bad odours could signal dangerous sewer line problems

 Why DIY Solutions Often Fall Short